-- 1. Are identified as employed (using, for example, a UI wage record match, Federal or military employment records, or supplemental wage information), in the fourth quarter after exit; divided by - 2.
-The number of dislocated worker participants who exited during the program year.
+Are identified as employed (using, for example, a UI wage record match, Federal or military employment records, or supplemental wage information), in the fourth quarter after exit; divided by

+2. The number of dislocated worker participants who exited during the program year.

-Median Earnings 2nd Quarter after Exit - \$7,666
+Median Earnings 2nd Quarter after Exit - \$8,200

-The total quarterly earnings for all customers employed in the second quarter after exit shall be determined by either direct wage record match or supplemental wage information.
+The total quarterly earnings for all participants employed in the second quarter after exit shall be determined by either direct wage record match or supplemental wage information.
 The collected quarterly wage information values shall be listed in order, from the lowest to highest value.
-The median earnings value shall be at least \$7,666.
+The median earnings value shall be at least \$8,200.

-Credential Attainment Rate 2nd Quarter after Exit - 71.3%
+Credential Attainment Rate 2nd Quarter after Exit - 72%

-The percentage of dislocated worker program participants enrolled in an education or training program (excluding those in OJT and customized training) who attained a recognized post-secondary credential or a secondary school diploma, or its recognized equivalent, during participation in or within one year after exit from the program shall be 71.3% or greater.
+The percentage of dislocated worker program participants enrolled in an education or training program (excluding those in OJT and customized training) who attained a recognized post-secondary credential or a secondary school diploma, or its recognized equivalent, during participation in or within one year after exit from the program shall be 72% or greater.